makerdao/testchain-client/explainer.md

 ```
 The above awaits on a promise which resolves on the `Event.CHAIN_STARTED` event firing on the `api` channel with that payload data.

-`once()` can also accept a predicate function callback instead of an event string.
+`once()` can also accept a predicate function instead of an event string.
 This function takes both the incoming event and payload information on that channel and must return a boolean based on this information;

 ```javascript
 await client.once(id, (event, payload) => {